opn-ooo/cypress-cdp-coverage/README.md

 import 'cypress-cdp-coverage/support'
 ```

-When running Cypress, set the environment variable `CYCOV_COVERAGE` to a directory.
+When running Cypress, set the environment variable `CYPRESS_CDP_COVERAGE` to a directory.
 When tests are run, the coverage data will be written to that directory.

 ## Prior art